MarcelSlabosz/RelativeEstimator/README.md

     ```
 0. React App has been built.

-## Server installation
+### Server installation
-It's highly recommended to use some Python Environment Manager eg. venv.
+It's highly recommended to use some Python Environment Manager eg. venv (https://docs.python.org/3/library/venv.html).

-0. Go to server subdirectory
+0. Go to `server` subdirectory
 0. Install python requirements:
     ```
        pip3 install -r requirements.txt
     ```

+# Run
-# Configuration
+## Configuration
 0. make copy of the `config_template.ini` file to `config.ini`
 0. open config file and enter the parameters:
 -  In the JIRA section put: